AHuelskamp/.myconf/readme.md

-# How my dot files are managed:
+# How I manage my dot files

-Following a thread I saw on the [internet](https://news.ycombinator.com/item?id=11070797) I put all of my config files under version control to easily begin working on new systems.
+Following a thread I saw on [hacker news](https://news.ycombinator.com/item?id=11070797), I put all of my config files and scripts under git to make setting up a new system easier.

 Since this setup is a litle bit different than a normal git setup, you need to un the alias `config` instead of `git`.
-Also, since the entire home directory is technically under version control, there's a few commands you should run (`config status -u`, _e.g._) unless you want to traverse your entire home directory :)
+Also, since the entire home directory is technically under version control, there's a few commands you should **not** run (e..g, `config status -u`) unless you want to traverse your entire home directory :)

-Right now, I'm working on refactoring my setup to work under a few different types of OSs (initially: MacOS and Ubuntu) so that I don't have to do anything when starting off on a new system :)

-# Setup
+# How to set up this repo up on an exisiting system

-* > Something usually goes wrong here.
-Have a healthy skepticism wrt to these instructions :)
+> Something usually goes wrong here.
+Good luck :)

-* Clone repo into a new directory
+1. Clone the git repo onto your computer.

+   > You can rm the `separate-git` flag if you don't want to keep things under version control.

-  * `cd ~ && git clone git@github.com:TessHuelskamp/.myconf.git temporary-storage`
+   `cd ~ && git clone --separate-git-dir=$HOME/.myconf git@github.com:TessHuelskamp/.myconf.git temp`

-* Copy over the files you want.
+1. Copy the files you want over into your home directory ( `cp temp/.ssh/config ~/.ssh/config` )
-  * `cp temporary-storage/.vimrc .`
-  * `cp temporary-storage/.ssh/config .ssh/config`
-* If you want to still keep the directory under version control, copy over the `.git` folder and then follow the instructions above to source the `~/.bashrc` and begin working.
-  * `cp -r temporary-storage/.git ~/.myconf`
-* Ensure that this line (below) is sourced upon login (it should be already).
+1. Ensure that this line (below) is sourced in your login to tell git how to work with your home direcotry.
+This line should already be in your aliases file if you copied if over in an earlier step.
-  * `alias config='/usr/bin/git --git-dir=$HOME/.myconf/ --work-tree=$HOME'`
+   - `alias config='/usr/bin/git --git-dir=$HOME/.myconf/ --work-tree=$HOME'`
-* Source the `~/.bash_profile`
+1. Source the `~/.aliases` file
+1. Configure your `config` git directory **not** to show untracked files by default (in this case the untracked files would be the entirity of your home directory :) )
-* `config config status.showUntrackedFiles no`
+   `config config status.showUntrackedFiles no`
-  * > Now you need to manually add files (new ~/bin/exes`).
+   > Note that you'll need to manually add new files to this setup (e.g., any new `~/bin/exes` or `~/.configs` ).
-* You might need to change the location of the gitignore if you username is different than your previous one :)

 # General New System Todos

-* Terminal configurations
+- Terminal configurations
-  * Option as a meta key
+  - Option as a meta key
-* Keyboard: CapsLock -> Esc
+- Keyboard: CapsLock -> Esc
-* `defaults write com.apple.screencapture location AN_EXISTING_DIR`
+- `defaults write com.apple.screencapture location AN_EXISTING_DIR`
-    * > Or setup dbx to do this
-* New ssh key
-  * Add to github
-  * Add to server
-* `cd ~; mkdir Sticky Notes Github Sandbox`
-  * (Also clone notes and sticky repos)
-* Create pointers to frequenltly used files
+- Add some desktop pointers to frequenltly used locations
-    * `ln -s ~/ScreenShots ~/Desktop`
+  - `ln -s ~/ScreenShots ~/Desktop`
-    * > Also Web Receipts, Home, Sandbox
+  - > Also the Sandbox

-## Mac
-* brew
+- brew
-* Hot corner locks window
+- Hot corner locks window
-  * Put display to sleep
+  - Put display to sleep
-  * And then require password immediately after locking
+  - And then require password immediately after locking
-* java